 - Emphasize innovation and adaptation for achievement in all parts of your resume

 - For positions where athletic recruiting experience is concerned, list familiarity with relevant admissions protocols.

 - For all positions: explain your philisophy on student-athlete fit with athletic programs and institutions - what's the ideal?
 Have you helped students find this - if so, how?

 - If possible, briefly explain your current understanding of the elements of experiential education.
 This will not help or hurt your application, but it establishes a good foundation for the interview.

 - What brings you to us?
 We're interested in why you're reaching out.

 - Interviews are conducted via video chat.
-Most are multi-round - featuring experience in the first round and case-studies in the second.
+Some are multi-round - featuring experience in the first round and case-studies in the second.